Background: Diabetes autoantibodies are indispensable markers of diabetes classification.

 In conclusion, this study shows the important role that anti-GAD and anti-IA2 autoantibodies play in diabetes care.
 Indeed, anti-GAD and anti-IA2 autoantibodies persist after 9 years of diabetes.
 Anti-IA2 auto-antibodies would be more persistent than anti-GAD in T1D in Côte d’Ivoire.
 It appears essential to introduce the research of auto-antibodies anti-GAD and anti-IA2 in diabetes care in Côte d’Ivoire, to allow better monitoring of diabetics.

 Conflicts of interests

-The authors declare that they have no competing
+The authors declare that they have no competing interests.

 Autoantibodies diabetes were dosed at Laboratory of Immunology, Hospital Habib Bourguiba of SFAX, Tunisia.